emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 ### Layouts folder

-The layouts folder has a special organization.
+Hugo is particularly opinionated in this specific aspect.
+The **layout** folder needs to be structured in a specific way.
+The reason for this is that Hugo uses the structure to [look up the correct template](https://gohugo.io/templates/lookup-order/) in a specific order.

-In it there is one folder that is mandatory for all Hugo-sites: `_default`, go ahead and create it.
+In the folder there is one folder that is mandatory: `_default`, go ahead and create it.
 In this folder, there are two files that are needed: `baseof.html` and `single.html`.
 And the last template file we need to create should be located in the root of your layout folder, it is for the home page of your site: `index.html`.